jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **UEBA (aka UBA)**: focuses on the analysis of user and entity behavior; analysis engines are typically included with SIEM solutions or may be added via subscription
     - **Behavior-based detection**: AKA statistical intrusion, anomaly, and heuristics-based detection, starts by creating a baseline of normal activities and events; once enough baseline data has been accumulated to determine normal activity, it can detect abnormal activity (that may indicate a malicious intrusion or event)
     - Behavior-based IDSs use the baseline, activity statistics, and heuristic evaluation techniques to compare current activity against previous activity to detect potentially malicious events
+    - **Static code scanning techniques**: the scanner scans code in files, similar to white box testing
+    - **Dynamic techniques**: the scanner runs executable files in a sandbox to observe their behavior.

 [7.3](#7.3) Perform Configuration Management (CM) (e.g. provisioning, baselining, automation) (OSG-9 Chpt 16)
 - **Configuration Management (CM)**: the process of identifying, controlling, and verifying the configuration of systems and components throughout their lifecycle